-His efforts on behalf of HighGround’s clients have resulted dozens of Pollies and several Reed awards for creative campaign endeavors including the “Arizona Sing-A-Long” frog puppet video, the “Do the Math” whiteboard, and awards for direct mail, signs, and creative phone calls.
+His efforts on behalf of HighGround’s clients have resulted in more than fifty Pollies and Reed awards for creative campaign endeavors including the “Arizona Sing‐A‐Long” frog puppet video, the “Do the Math” whiteboard, and awards for direct mail, signs, and creative phone calls.

 Mr. Bentz graduated magna cum laude from the University of Arizona where he studied Mathematics and Political Science.
 He has used his background in mathematics to build a burgeoning public opinion practice conducting accurate surveys for candidates, schools, and organizations.

 He is frequent media commenter on public issues offering commentary, tweets, and even live blogging several events.
-He has been panelist at several conferences hosted by Campaigns and Elections.
-He has also been a guest on several media programs and public panels as a public opinion and voter turnout expert.
+He has been panelist at several conferences locally and nationally.
+He has also a frequent guest on several media programs and public panels as a public opinion and voter turnout expert.

 Paul is married to Charlotte and they live in Goodyear with their three daughters.
-He also is an active member of his church serving on leadership teams and playing in the church band.
+He is an active member of his church and an avid trail runner.